-Satellite images and tracking maps of Category 2 Hurricane Zeta 2020, October 20 - 29.
-Max wind speed 105mph.
+Satellite images, weather maps and tracks of Category 2 Hurricane Zeta 2020, October 20 - 30.
+Max wind speed 110mph.

 Strong wind gusts are still possible over portions of extreme eastern North Carolina, southeastern Virginia, and the southern Delmarva Peninsula during the next couple of hours.

 Through this evening, the last of the heavy rainfall along the track of Zeta is expected over the Mid-Atlantic.
 This rainfall may lead to flash, urban, small stream, and isolated minor river flooding.

 Zeta lost tropical characteristics and was declared post-tropical a few hours ago.
 The surface pressure field has become elongated with the center now embedded within a frontal zone over the Mid-Atlantic states.
 The maximum sustained winds are still estimated to be 45 knots, based on an observation received from northeastern North Carolina a few hours ago, and winds have been increasing at marine sites located just off the Mid-Atlantic coast.

 Zeta is zooming toward the east-northeast (060/48 knots), and its center is just about to move off the Delmarva Peninsula over the western Atlantic waters.
 This motion should continue for the next day or so since Zeta is embedded within fast westerly flow ahead of a strong mid-level trough.